dalager/graphedexcel/CONTRIBUTING.md

 - Add a way to determine computational complexity ie "what could slow calculations down?"-guesses
 - Add more examples
 - Add more documentation

+## Code Contributions

+- Must pass all tests
+- Must be covered by passing tests
+- Cannot decrease the test coverage
+- Must be properly documented
+- Must follow the PEP8 style guide